List of Emmerdale characters introduced in 1996

 The following is a list of characters that first appeared in the British soap opera Emmerdale in 1996, by order of first appearance.

+Sandra Fowler

+Sandra Fowler is the mother of Biff Fowler (Stuart Wade).
+She was played by Kate Layden.
+She was very disapproving of Biff's life in Emmerdale and tried to get him to come home with her when he was lodging with Seth Armstrong (Stan Richards) and Betty Eagleton (Paula Tilbrook).
+She also didn't like Biff's partner Linda Glover (Tonicha Jeronimo), and tried to stop them from getting married.
+When they exchanged vows, she stormed out of the church.

 Sean Rossi

 Sean Rossi, played by Mark Cameron, made his first appearance on 22 February 1996.
 Actor Paul Opacic originally auditioned for the role of Sean, before he was cast as Steve Marchant.
 Chris Hughes of the Daily Mirror observed "fast-talking chef Sean Rossi, is plainly a scheming rat."
 A reporter for The Guardian included Sean in a feature on soap characters that did not work.
 They wrote that he was a "beautiful man", but his biggest achievement was bringing an oyster knife to the village, while his brief relationship with Kathy Tate (Malandra Burrows) "caused even fewer ripples than the unwrapping of the oyster knife."

 Sean is employed as a chef at The Old School Tearooms run by Kathy Tate.
 He and Kathy become friends and begin a relationship.
 When Kathy's brother Nick Bates (Cy Chadwick) kills poacher Jeremy "Jed" Connell (Ian Blower), Jed's brother Sidney Connell (Rodger Fox) begins terrorising Kathy and targets the tearooms.
 One night, Sean sees Sidney and pins him to his car and warns him to back off or he will kill him.
 Kathy ends their relationship when she learns that Sean had been in prison for knocking down and killing his daughter while he was drunk.
 Sean leaves the village, but returns a few months later after learning Kathy's husband Dave Glover (Ian Kelsey) has died.
 Sean tries to reconcile with Kathy, but she tells him to leave and he does.